Nikon D5600 vs Sony A5000

 It is notable that the D5600 has a hotshoe, while the A5000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A5000 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A5000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A5000 was succeeded by the Sony A5100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Sony A5000 Manual.
+Further information on the features and operation of the D5600 and A5000 can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Sony A5000 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D5600 or the Sony A5000 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.